 The Mythical “Work-Life Balance,” and Living off $1000 per Month

-Could you live off $1000/month or less?
+Could you live off $1000 per month or less?
 Perhaps you would only need to work a part-time job to pay all of your bills.
 Just think of the freedom this would create.
-With this treasure trove of new time you will have, you can begin doing more of the things you love.
+With this treasure trove of new time you'd have, you could begin doing more of the things you love.

-There is a lot of talk of “work-life balance” these days, usually by companies that might boast that you won’t have to take any work home.
-They never seem to take into account the five days working, two days off, equation.
-There is no way there can be “balance” with this old, outdated equation, and concept of thinking.
-How about four days working (for starters) with three days free each week?
-This begins to approach the idea of balance, to my mind.
-You have time to actually live your life, and are not simply in recovery mode on your two-day weekend, likely with Sunday already feeling stressed out and drained, dreading that your work week starts all over again the next morning.
+There is a lot of talk of “work-life balance” these days, usually by companies that boast that if you work for them, you won’t have to take any work home.
+They never seem to take into account the imbalance of the five-days-working-but-only-two-days-off equation.
+There is no way there can be “balance” with this old, outdated schedule.
+How about four days working with three days free each week?
+This would begin to approach the idea of balance, to my mind.
+You'd have time to actually live your life, and not simply exist in recovery mode on your two-day weekend (with Sunday spent stressed out, drained, and dreading the fact that your work week starts all over again tomorrow).

 So how can you do it?
-How can you downsize your life enough, shrink expenses, and create a whole new world of personal freedom?
-And in turn, reap the health benefits of less stress, and minimal time spent in a (possibly) toxic work environment.
+How can you downsize your life enough, shrink expenses, and create a whole new world of personal freedom, reaping health benefits of less stress and less time spent in a (possibly) toxic work environment?

 Here is how I made it work for myself.